eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 Y returns MyOtherType: name=ID count=INT;
 ```

-Explicitly declaring type aliases in the grammar is achieved with the keyword `type`:
+Explicitly declaring union types in the grammar is achieved with the keyword `type`:
 ```
 type X = A | B;